iwilfried/Adobe-XD-eBook/_docs/1-Getting Started/InterfaceOverview.md

 ![](https://iwilfried.github.io/Adobe-XD-eBook/images/XD-Interface-01.png)

 Once you’ve selected a preset, a window opens immediately.
 Here is your blank slate, or your interface.
 It’s clean and surprisingly straightforward.
+&nbsp;

+#### Quick Read
+>Begin by looking at the tools along the left vertical toolbar.
+Go over the function and shortcut for the Selection (S), Rectangle (R), Ellipse (E), Line (L), Pen (P), Text (T), Artboard (A), Zoom (Z), Symbol Library (Shift-Command + Y), and Layers (Command-Y) Tools.
+On the right side of the interface you will look at all the Appearance tools and Preview functions as well as Boolean operations and the amazing Repeat Grid function.
+We will also discuss how to share the prototype with other team members and stakeholders.

+&nbsp;

 <img style="padding: 0px 15px; float: left" src="https://iwilfried.github.io/Adobe-XD-eBook/images/XD-Interface-02.png" alt="no image" />On the left side you’ll see a column of tools.
 The selection tool, rectangle tool, an ellipse tool, line tool, pen tool and text tool.
 Each tool has a shortcut.
 If you forget what the keyboard shortcut is hover your mouse over the tool symbol and it will be displayed.